contributte/console/.docs/README.md

     helperSet: @customHelperSet
 ```

-In fact in SAPI (CLI) mode there is no http request and thus no URL address.
-This inconvenience you have to solve by yourselve.
-Well, via `console.url` option.
+In SAPI (CLI) mode there is no http request and thus no URL address.
+This is an inconvenience you have to solve by yourself - via the `console.url` option.

 ```yaml
 console: